Oxford is committed to diversity, equity and inclusion in our organization and the community.

 And while real estate investors face many risks, only a few of them are unknown.
-Real estate developers and property managers have worked through them for years, so assessing them accurately is more a matter of finding the right advisor than reinventing the wheel.
+Ann Arbor real estate developers and property managers have worked through them for years, so assessing them accurately is more a matter of finding the right advisor than reinventing the wheel.
 Here are some of the most common risks real estate investors must manage.

 Demand for real estate is notorious for its ups and downs.
 In a strong market, investors can expect their vacancy rates to be low and their income high.
 But in a down market, they may need to offer discounted rates to fill spaces.

 The real estate market isn’t tied directly to the rest of the economy.
 In fact, a strong economy might lead to a development spike that oversaturates the market.
 The two are linked but must be assessed separately.

 Real estate investments face fluctuating market demands, but they are also vulnerable to macroeconomic changes.
 Uncertainty in the stock market can cause other investors to pull out of a project, a change in interest rate could increase mortgage rates, or rising inflation can devalue other assets.